Humpback grouper: Distribution and habitat

 It is widely distributed throughout the tropical waters of the central Indo-West Pacific region.
 The humpback grouper lives in clear waters from lagoons and seaward reefs with a preference for dead or silty areas.
-They are found in a range of depth from 2 to 40 m, but usually found at depths less than 10 m (32.8 ft).
+They are found in a range of depth from 2 to 40 m, but usually found at depths less than 10 m.

 The humpback fish has a preferendum temperature of 24.5 C, similar to other cool, temperate, freshwater fishes.

 Non-native distribution

 In Florida, the grouper was first recorded to be observed in 1984, with the last recorded observation in 2012.
 Throughout Florida, it has been spotted in Tampa Bay, Pompano Beach, and West Beach.
 In 2012, a single individual was speared near Key Largo, raising fears that it could become invasive, similar to the lionfish.
-This was also the largest species caught with a size of 78 cm, and weight of 15 lbs (6.8 kg).
+It was a large specimen, with a size of 78 cm, and weight of 15 lb.
 Although there are fears of the humpback grouper becoming invasive in North America, there remains no current breeding populations within the western Atlantic as of 2013.
 Despite this, researchers have pointed out Florida towns Jupiter and Vero Beach as likely spots for this species to establish.

 The humpback grouper has a short history of being introduced in Hawaii, being first observed in 1991.
 It has since been extirpated, with the last observation in 2005.